BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 2. The second thing it will do is verify if you don't have whitespaces in the path of the project by calling the `path_contains_whitespaces` function.
 If you have, it will not work.
 3. Then, the main function will call `get_directory_path`, which will ask you the repository name, for example: ```commons-lang```.
 If you simply press enter, it will get the first repository name from the ```DEFAULT_REPOSITORY_NAME``` constant list inside the ```metrics_changes.py``` file.
 4. Now, it calls `verify_ck_metrics_folders` function, as the code must verify if you have already executed the `ck_metrics.py` file.
 If they aren't, it will tell you to run the `ck_metrics.py` file, which will generate the ck metrics.
 This verification is done by:
-   1. Verifying if the repository commit hash csv file exists inside the `CK_METRICS_DIRECTORY_PATH` directory, which should be named as `repository_name-commit_hashes.csv`, for example: `commons-lang-commit_hashes.csv`.
+   1. Verifying if the repository commit hash csv file exists inside the `CK_METRICS_DIRECTORY_PATH` directory, which should be named as `repository_name-commits_list.csv`, for example: `commons-lang-commits_list.csv`.
 If it doesn't exist, it will return false;
    2. If the csv file exists, it will, for every commit hash, which is inside the `commit hash`column in the csv file, verify if there is a subdirectory inside the `CK_METRICS_DIRECTORY_PATH/repository_name` directory, which should be named as the value in the current `commit_hash` and contains all the ck metrics generated files, which are defined in the `CK_METRICS_FILES` constant.
 If it doesn't exist, it will return false;

    If those verifications are all true, the function exists, due to the fact that the ck metrics are already calculated.